 The Complex: a place for the lost, the alone, and the broken to find a home.
-When a drug overdose at a party leads to the death of one of the Complex’s patrons no one is safe, as one by one those involved begin being hunted down by a mysterious man knocking at the door.
+When a drug overdose at a party leads to the death of one of the Complex’s patrons, no-one is safe, as one by one those involved are hunted down by a mysterious man knocking at the door.
 If you let him in, you live.
 If you don’t, you die.
 Do you want to play a game?

 The film centres around a group of people who spend their lives high in one form or another, and Nina, the main character – played excellently by Tiger Cohen-Towell – is no exception.
 Jake has attempted to emulate this both visually and narratively to great effect.
 It is nonlinear and trippy in style, making you wonder how much of what you’re seeing is real, encouraging you to make your own conclusions.
 This will, no doubt, spark an inevitable debate in the comments section over what really happened.